1) Listen and Don’t Panic

 5) Talk to a Trusted Adult

-Ask your friend if there’s any adults they trust that they think they could talk to, and encourage them to speak to them about how they are feeling.
-Suggest people like family members, teachers and youth workers, as these trusted adults might be able to offer more support than you, yourself can.
-Let your friend know that this won’t be as daunting as they may think, and that you’re there to help them get the help they need.
+Ask your friend if there’s any adults they trust that they think they could talk to.
+If there is, encourage them to speak to them about how they are feeling.
+Suggest people like family members, teachers and youth workers, as these trusted adults might be able to offer more support than you can.
+Let your friend know that this won’t be as daunting as they may think and that you’re there to help them get the help they need.

 6) Phone a Helpline

 If your friend feels too uncomfortable talking to an adult that they know, or just for extra support, you could encourage them to phone a helpline.
 There’s lots of free helplines that are there to listen to your worries and allow you to speak about your difficult feelings.
 Some of these are 24 hours a day and some are aimed specifically at young people.
 You may want to suggest Samaritans, Childline, Breathing Space helpline or any others that you know of.
 Childline also offers online chat rooms with counsellors if you don’t want to talk over the phone, as well as message boards where you can get advice from other young people.